High on ease, low on nutrition: instant-noodle diet harms Asian kids

 Indonesia was the world's second-biggest consumer of instant noodles, behind China, with 12.5 billion servings in 2018, according to the World Instant Noodles Association.

-Though the Philippines, Indonesia and Malaysia are all considered middle-income countries by World Bank measures, tens of millions of their people struggle to make enough money to live.
+Though the Philippines, Indonesia and Malaysia are all considered middle-income countries, tens of millions of their people struggle to make enough money to live.